 connects us and makes us human.

-Afaa M. Weaver author of THE
+--Afaa M. Weaver author of The

 Timothy's flash fictions are a trip-- or